tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger_sample_specification_file.md

         example: "false"
 ```

-## Swagger spec file (version 3.0)
+## Swagger 3.0 specification file

 Smartbear recently announced [support for the 3.0 version of the OpenAPI (Swagger) spec in SwaggerHub](https://swaggerhub.com/blog/news/openapi-3-0-swaggerhub-support/).
-The 3.0 version of the OpenAPI spec provides a number of enhancements, such as for callbacks, linking between operations, enhanced examples, and easier re-use).
+The 3.0 version of the OpenAPI spec provides a number of enhancements, such as support for callbacks, linking between operations, enhanced examples, and easier re-use).
 You can read about the [3.0 features here](https://swagger.io/announcing-openapi-3-0/) in more detail.

 {% include tip.html content="I used [APIMATIC](https://apimatic.io/transformer) to convert the 2.0 spec to the 3.0 spec automatically.
-You can also use APIMATIC to transform your spec file into a number of other outputs, such as RAML, Postman, or API Blueprint." %}
+You can also use APIMATIC to transform your spec file into a number of other outputs, such as RAML, Postman, or API Blueprint.
+To see the difference between the 2.0 and the 3.0 code, you can copy these code samples to separate files and then use an application like Diffmerge to highlight the differences." %}

 ```yaml
 openapi: 3.0.0